-In the case of younger cohort, child's enrolment in primary school can be affected by the parents' perception of quality of the nearest primary school which is accounted for in the analysis (Ainsworth et al., 2005).
-While, in the case of older cohort (who are already in school), continuation of school education or advancement in grades crucially depends on the learning ability of the child (Evans and Miguel, 2004).
-This is captured to some extent by including the initial cognitive ability of the child (as measured in R1 through tests on numeracy, reading and writing skills) as explanatory variables.
-We restrict the sample of younger and older cohort to children whose both parents were alive in R1.
+In the case of the younger cohort, a child's enrolment in primary school can be affected by the parents' perception of the quality of the nearest primary school, which is accounted for in the analysis (Ainsworth et al. 2005).
+In the case of older cohort (who are already in school), continuation of school education or advancement in grades crucially depends on the learning ability of the child (Evans and Miguel 2007).
+This is captured to some extent by including the initial cognitive ability of the child (as measured in R1 through tests on numeracy, reading and writing skills) as explanatory variables.10 We restrict the sample of the younger and older cohort to children with both parents alive in R1.
 To some extent, this removes any persistent effects of parental health shocks that occurred before R1.
-Appendix I shows the summary statistics of all the explanatory variables.
+Appendix Table 1 shows the summary statistics of all the explanatory variables.